tintoy/tintoy.io/_drafts/kubernetes-native-config-with-netcore.md

   - Kubernetes
 ---

-.NET Core was designed from the ground up as a cloud-native platform for building applications.

-Traditionally, containerised applications have gotten their configuration from environment variables.
-But since containers (including their environment variables) are effectively immutable, changing the configuration requires that the container is re-created.
+Traditionally, containerised applications have gotten their configuration from environment variables or configuration files mounted into the container.
+But since containers (including their environment variables and mounts) are effectively immutable, changing the configuration requires that the container is re-created.

 For static configuration, this is fine, but for dynamic configuration you're better off using something like [Consul K/V](https://www.consul.io/api/kv.html) or a database for your configuration data.